bitslab/CompilerInterrupts/README.md

 sudo ./setup.sh
 ```

+Linux system is required for running the benchmarks.
 The setup script will change some system settings and create some directories.
 You should always carefully examine the source code before running anything with `sudo`.

 ### List of benchmarks